abbr/BillEase/README.md

 By the same record-preserving principle, charge line items should be made read-only, except for site collection administrators who have full access regardless of permissions.
 When a charge item is created, the permission of the item is broken from inheritance.
 Users who have read permissions defined in the *Charges* list at the time of broken can still read the item.
 In addition, users who belong to the *"&lt;prefix&gt;&lt;account&gt;"* group are also granted read-only access.
 This makes the list security-trimmed and suitable to be exposed as a portal page to clients who can only see the charges applied to their account.

 #### Fixed Consumptions
-*Fixed Consumptions* list is used to define consumptions of pre-determined quantities.
-When *Invoice Run.exe* is executed, a new consumption item is generated for every fixed consumption item with service period  [<*Service Start*>, <*Service End*>) overlapping the billing period by copying columns exist in both lists. *Invoice Run.exe* will also populate following *Consumptions* list columns that *Fixed Consumptions* shouldn't contain:
+*Fixed Consumptions* list is a worksheet used to define consumptions of pre-determined quantities in a "set it and forget it" manner.
+When *Invoice Run.exe* is executed, a new consumption item is generated for every fixed consumption item with service period  \[<*Service Start*>, <*Service End*>) overlapping the billing period by copying columns exist in both lists. *Invoice Run.exe* will also populate following *Consumptions* list columns that *Fixed Consumptions* shouldn't contain:

 * *Cycle* is set to billing cycle start date.
 * *Fixed Consumption Ref* is set to a reference to the fixed consumption item. *Invoice Run.exe* relies on this column to avoid generating multiple consumption items in the same billing cycle in case *Invoice Run.exe* has to be executed repetitively.

 Note *Service Start* is inclusive and *Service End* is exclusive.
 Missing *Service Start* implies a distant past; missing *Service End* implies a distant future.

-Proration is not supported.
-You can implement proration by adding an one-off credit line item manually.
+Item level proration is supported through the *Prorated* list column.
+If this field is set to yes, then the Quantity and Amount fields are prorated in the billing cycles that cover the service start or end date.
+For example, if the service start date is 2018-02-01 and service end date is empty.
+Assuming billing period is quarterly starting January 1 annually, then for the billing cycle 2018-01-01 - 2018-03-31, Quantity and Amount fields are adjusted by a proration factor of 59/90=0.66.

 ### Console Application
 The gem of *BillEase* is the console application *Invoice Run.exe*.
 It provides automation and turns the five SharePoint lists into a workable solution.
 Without it the SharePoint lists are merely data repository. *Invoice Run.exe* is intended to be launched by a scheduled task at the close of each billing cycle (by default first day of each month).
 For testing purpose it can also be launched manually and repetitively.
 When invoked, *Invoice Run.exe* performs following tasks: